• Skip to primary navigation

 Want more information on when you should discard your papers?

-How long should I keep records? - While this page is intended for self-employed individuals, it is what the IRS uses when you type in "individuals how long should I keep records."
+How long should I keep records?
+This page is intended for self-employed individuals, but the IRS uses it when you type in "individuals, how long should I keep records."

 Need more help organizing your tax records?